 The country lures foreign automakers with tax breaks on assembly plants, while its largest carmaker, Avtovaz, is losing market share.

-The move also comes as Hyundai is expanding overseas units to cushion against the impact of a higher won currency
+The move also comes as Hyundai is expanding overseas units to cushion against the impact of a higher won currency and labour stoppages at home.

 Hyundai and Kia plan to have around half their output -- or more than 3 million vehicles -- abroad within the next four years.
 Last year, they made 1 million units abroad.